shreyamalusare/shreyamalusare/README.md

 ## 💅 Fun Facts
 - I'm **beautiful inside and out** 🌟
-- Love experimenting with new trends (in fashion or code!) 👗👾
 - Always up for a challenge 💪

 ## 🌷 Skills